iammattholland/matthollandcv/README.md

-The content cannot be copied, modified, or redistributed without permission.
+The content of this website cannot be copied, modified, or redistributed without permission.